Inside: how to let go of condemnation

 What Repentance is and is not

-It means to turn.
+It means “to turn.”
 When we repent, we’re not begging forgiveness in the sense that it’s something we may not get (because His Word promises He freely gives).
 We’re changing our minds.
 We’re turning away from the sin and toward God–more on that in a minute.

 Why Letting Go of Condemnation is Important

 First, it’s hard to keep our hearts open to correction when we’re feeling condemnation.
 Condemnation breeds shame, and shame tells us to hide.
 Now can we actually “hide” from God?
 No. But we can close off our hearts to His voice of correction because it’s too painful to look at our shortcomings.

-Another reason why letting go of condemnation is so important: the voice of condemnation confuses our hearts and makes it harder for us to hear the voice of our Father.
-Since many of us picked up condemnation in church (well-meaning churches, I’m sure), we may even associate the condemning voice with God.
+Second, the voice of condemnation confuses our hearts and makes it harder for us to hear the voice of our Father.
+Since many of us picked up condemnation in church (well-meaning churches), we may even associate the condemning voice with God.
 We think that when we hear those stinging remarks, they’re because we deserve them.
 Because God Himself is telling us how terrible we are.

-That’s why getting into scripture, understanding how to rightly divide it, and renewing our minds to it is so necessary.
+That’s why getting into scripture and renewing our minds to it is so necessary.